Silvies Ranch

 The experience revolves around two championship courses: Hankins and Craddock, and they're the kind of designs that make you fall in love with the ground game again.
 Both are built for width, bounce, and creativity, with routing that feels natural across open terrain.
 Shots can be played low, chased in from 40 yards short, or shaped into contours that do half the work for you.
 It's links-style golf without the ocean; more about firmness, wind, and decision-making than aerial target play.
 Hankins tends to feel slightly more direct and "gettable," while Craddock brings a touch more quirk and strategy, but the real magic is that neither course feels scripted.
 Every hole gives you options, and every option has consequences.

-Because the courses are so playable and the setting is so open, 36 a day is absolutely feasible here; and in many ways, it’s the correct way to do the trip.
+Because the courses are so playable and the setting is so open, 36 a day is absolutely feasible here; and in many ways, it's the correct way to do the trip.
 Silvies rewards repetition.
 The more holes you play, the more you understand how to use slopes, how to ride the wind, and how to stop fighting the ground and start partnering with it.
-A perfect itinerary is Hankins in the morning, Craddock in the afternoon, then a sunset loop on the short course that keeps the competition alive without requiring another full round.
+A perfect itinerary is the first-day course configuration in the morning, Chief Egan at sunset, and the reversed configuration waiting for you tomorrow.

 That short-course piece is Chief Egan, and it's the glue that holds the whole vibe together.
 It's not an afterthought; it's a daily ritual.
 Quick loops.
 Wedge shots.
 Constant match play.
 The kind of course that turns "we'll play a few" into "why are we still out here?" in the best way.
 Chief Egan is where Silvies becomes social; where the serious golfers loosen up and the less-serious golfers suddenly become dangerous.